 The programme aims to benefit local communities by reducing poverty and anti-social behaviour.
 It will also contribute to the growth of the local economy with employers having access to a pool of people with the relevant skills to meet their needs.

-Positive People (part of the Building Better Opportunities programme) is a new project jointly funded by the Big Lottery Fund and the European Social Fund.
+Positive People (part of the Building Better Opportunities programme) is a new project jointly funded by the Big Lottery Community Fund and the European Social Fund.

 The programme will cover the Coast to Coast LAG region of Cornwall and the Isles of Scilly.
 (Mid Cornwall)